Ryan McMahon Player Props: Rockies vs. Mariners

 Mariners Pitching Rankings

-- Mariners pitchers combine to give up 10 home runs (0.7 per game), the second-fewest in the league.
+- Mariners pitchers combine to surrender 10 home runs (0.7 per game), the second-fewest in baseball.

 © 2023 Data Skrive.
 All rights reserved.